shopsys/shopsys/docs/cookbook/adding-a-new-elasticsearch-index.md

 ```

 Now if we have [crons](../introduction/cron.md) properly configured the new cron will be started automatically with others.
-Or you may want to [configure](../cookbook/working-with-multiple-cron-instances.md) this cron module with different timing
+Or you may want to [configure](../cookbook/working-with-multiple-cron-instances.md) this cron module with different timing.

 ### Implement partial update